-Decision Date: 29 February 2016

-Commencement Date: 29 February 2016
+- Decision Date: 29 February 2016 - Commencement Date: 29 February 2016 a.

-Consent Granted: To discharge clarifier bleed and filter backwash supernatant overflow from the Inglewood water treatment plant into the a.
 The consent holder shall pay to the Taranaki Regional Council all the administration, monitoring and supervision costs of this consent, fixed in accordance with section 36 of the Resource Management Act 1991.